basecamp/assets-redirect/README.md

 This middleware will be enabled by default if you set `config.assets.compile = false` and `config.assets.digest = true` in your configuration file.

+### Running inside Docker with Sprockets

+If you run the app in a Docker container and are using Sprockets is suggested to keep the Sprockets cache (`tmp/cache/assets`) in the container, this allows faster redirect lookups for `.js` and `.css` files.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.